Canonical URLs: A Beginner's Guide to Canonical Tags

 Wix dashboard showing "Tools and settings" for SEO, with a highlighted "Go to SEO Settings" button

-For this workflow, we selected “Main Pages.”
+In this example pictured, we selected “Main Pages.”

 SEO settings panel with the "Main pages" option highlighted by a purple border